• Home

 As I said, I don’t always accept offers.
 That’s because, after all this time, I’m still very picky!
 I have to be personally interested in the products first.
 If I don’t want to try them, why bother?
 I’d rather give the opportunity to other people who will probably benefit more from the products than receive it just for the sake of freebies and/or get paid.
 And I could only hope that brands could understand that view and respect my decision.
 But if that makes me get cut off from the PR contact list, then it’s OK too.

 It’s not seldom when brands or agencies approached me and asked for a (skincare) review within a very short period of time.
 We’re talking like 2 weeks.
 Mm OK, that’s like a first impression.
-Barely a mini review.
+Barely a mini-review (which I will them).
 It’s impossible for me to talk in-depth about a skincare product because I simply have not tried and tested it long enough!
 Makeup or body care, maybe, sure.
 Not skincare though!

 WHERE’S THE MONEY?

 So, what does it mean?
 Did they give me products for free?
 Yes, without obligation.
-A lot of the times, brands just send out products for me to try.
+A lot of the time, brands just send out products for me to try.
 If I like it, I give them feedback and possibly share it on my social media.
 I admit that I don’t always try everything they sent me.
 I pick the ones that interest me the most and might suit my routine and preference.
-I usually give out the unused products to my husband, mom, sister, cousins and friends, or put it on a giveaway.
-Sometimes I get to choose which ones I want to try too, that’s actually preferable on some cases.
+I usually give out the unused products to my husband, mom, sister, cousins, and friends, or put them on a giveaway.
+Sometimes I get to choose which ones I want to try too, that’s actually preferable in some cases.

 Whether it’s a complete review or a first impression, I just want to spread the awareness of a certain brand or product to my audience.
 Because I know many people need more options!
 And I’m giving them a reference or product idea.
 From there, people can continue their research and make a decision on their own accord.